-Project SOAR is a dynamic cross-sector public-private partnership between SoCal CAN and the Housing Authority of the City of Los Angeles (HACLA) that provides free college and career advising to residents in public housing.
-Public housing is home to nearly 21,000 Angelenos whose average household income is $24,424.
-Children and youth make up almost 50% of the resident population.
-Students in public housing score lower on standardized tests, have higher rates of absenteeism, and are less likely to graduate from high school or attend college than their LAUSD peers.
-They also attend schools where the student to counselor rate is 850 to 1, and often receive little to no college advisement over the course of their high school experience.
-Despite the conditions working against them, students in public housing have college and career aspirations.
-In light of these challenges, Project SOAR’s goal is to address the gap in postsecondary support for public housing residents and increase the rate of college enrollment and graduation for public housing residents.
+Project SOAR is a dynamic cross-sector public-private partnership between SoCal CAN and the Housing Authority of the City of Los Angeles (HACLA) that provides free college and career advising and support to residents in public housing.
+Since 2017, Project SOAR has worked diligently to address the gap in postsecondary support for public housing residents and increase the rate of college enrollment and graduation for public housing residents.

-Project SOAR serves any resident living in designated HACLA housing, regardless of age, education level, or citizenship status.
+Project SOAR is a place-based program embedded within the public housing sites so we can reach residents where they live.
+In order to eliminate as many barriers to access as possible, Project SOAR does not have minimum GPA or attendance requirements in order to qualify for services.
+HACLA residents can access SOAR counselors at any point in their academic journey, regardless of age, education level, or citizenship status.
 The program prides itself on being able to meet residents at any point along their postsecondary path.
-This means that in addition to working with 9-12th graders, SOAR also provides advising for returning adult learners, community college and transfers students, and adult residents interested in vocational training, GED/HS Diploma completion, or certificate programs.
-Unlike other college access programs, Project SOAR does not have minimum GPA or attendance requirements; SOAR participants can access SOAR counselors at any point in their academic journey.
+This means that in addition to focused worked with 9-12th graders, SOAR also provides 1:1 academic, college and career advising for current community college and future transfer students, and adult residents interested in postsecondary pathways, vocational training, GED/HS Diploma completion, or certificate programs.

 Project SOAR Supports